 - 3 cups gluten free flour blend

-- 1 T xanthan gum
+- 1 tablespoon xanthan gum

-- Combine the water and sugar in a measuring glass and stire to dissolve the sugar slightly.
+- Combine the water and sugar in a measuring glass and stir to dissolve the sugar slightly.
 Add yeast and gently mix together then set aside in a warm area for 5 minutes until frothy

-- Mix the other cup of warm water with the ground flaxseed and stir well.
+- In the bowl of the mixer, combine the other cup of warm water with the ground flaxseed and stir well.
 Let sit while the yeast mixture proofs, for about 3-5 minutes

-- When yeast is done proofing, add the eggs, oil, yeast mixture, flaxseed mixture, and molasses to the mixer bowl and turn it on low
+- Now add the gluten-free flour, almond flour (or extra cup of gluten free flour), salt, xanthan gum, eggs, oil, yeast mixture, flaxseed mixture, and molasses to the mixer bowl and turn it on low

 - While it’s mixing, grease and lightly flour (with brown rice flour) two bread loaf pans